astroflash-frb/astroflash-frb.github.io/README.md

 Their corresponding files under `templates/` (`blog_template.html`, `index_template.html`, and `team_template.html`) should be the ones modified instead (and only if you want to change the _style_ of the pages).

+Once you update all necessary changes, you can run `snakemake` at the project directory and all new files will be propagated into the main html files.
+This is, in principle, done also automatically via an action in GitHub when pushing the new files, but sometimes it may not fully work (reasons yet to be understood).

 ### Writing a new post entry